kubukoz/blog/mdoc/asking-better-questions.md

 If you've done your research and still feel like you need help, now's the time to start writing: gather all the useful information about your problem, and try to materialize that in your question.

 How much should you say, though?
 Some questions certainly require more insight into the problem, while some can be answered just based on a single sentence.
-I generally follow the following approach:
+I generally practice the following approach:

 <!-- todo -->